-This poses to two key questions.
-First, what is the class of plausible functions for the discount bond excess return curve?
+This raises two questions.
+First, what is the class of plausible functions for the return curve?
 Second, what is the appropriate regularization to deal with the only moderately large and noisy data?
 We provide an answer to both questions based on the principle of smoothness.
-The smoothness of the discount bond excess return curve is founded in economic first principles.
-Indeed, smooth discount bond excess curves imply that bonds with similar cash flows and maturities have similar returns.
-Large sudden changes along the return curve imply trading strategies with extreme payoffs.
-Hence, the degree of smoothness sets limits on payoffs for trading strategies of Treasury securities with nearby maturities, which are likely to be infeasible out-of-sample.
-Filipović, Pelger, and Ye (2022) formalize how the degree of smoothness maps into prices for contingent claims.
+Smoothness of the return curve is founded in economic principles.
+In fact, smooth return curves imply that bonds with similar cash flows and maturities have similar returns.
+Large sudden changes along the return curve imply trading strategies in bonds with nearby maturities with extreme payoffs, such as butterfly returns $r_t(x - \Delta_t) - 2r_t(x) + r_t(x + \Delta_t) \approx r_t''(x)\Delta_t^2$.
+Hence, the degree of smoothness sets limits on excessive returns that are infeasible out-of-sample.

-As for the first question, it is essentially without loss of generality to study the extremely large space of discount bond excess return curves that are twice weakly differentiable.
-Filipović, Pelger, and Ye (2022) show that any arbitrage-free discount curve $d_t(x)$ is twice weakly differentiable in x, subject to technical first and second moments conditions on the short rates and its drift.
-Hence so is the discount bond excess curve $r_t(x)$, and the corresponding forward curve $f_t(x) = -\frac{d't(x)}{d_t(x)}$ is (at least once) weakly differentiable, which we henceforth assume.
+To answer the first question, we therefore consider the extremely large class of functions that are twice weakly differentiable.
+In fact, Filipović, Pelger, and Ye (2022) show that any arbitrage-free discount curve $d_t(x)$ is twice weakly differentiable in x, subject to mild technical first and second moments conditions on the short rates and its drift.
+Hence, we can assume that the return curve $r_t(x)$ is twice weakly differentiable.